heygrady/redux-selectors/docs/usage/path-selectors.md

 # Path Selectors

 The most immediate benefit of using redux-selectors is the ability to quickly create "path selectors".
-Under the hood, redux-selectors uses [`get`](https://www.npmjs.com/package/lodash.get) from [lodash](https://lodash.com/docs#get).
+Under the hood, redux-selectors uses `get` function with the same API as [lodash](https://lodash.com/docs#get).
 Basically, if you pass a `path`, like `get(state, path)`, it will return that value or return undefined.
 Importantly, `get` returns `undefined` instead of throwing an error if it can't resolve the path..

 If you pass only a single argument to `createSelector`, like `createSelector(path)`, it will return selector.
 Under the hood, any selector you provide to `createSelector` is wrapped by [`createStateSelector`](/docs/api/createStateSelector.md).
 This has the effect of transforming paths into functional selectors.